bbalganjjm/natural_js/docs/implementation/m1-contract.md

 ## Package and public surface

 The 2.0 package lives at the repository root and keeps the name `@bbalganjjm/natural_js`; the 1.x source, package, license, and usage docs are preserved under `v1/`.
 Explicit ESM exports cover `./page`, `./data`, `./ui`, and `./comm`; the package root re-exports only public symbols.
 Internal modules never import the package root.
-M2 shipped `FrameworkError`; M3 adds the page, data, and communication runtimes.
-UI remains type-only until M4.
+M2 shipped `FrameworkError`; M3 shipped the page, data, and communication runtimes; M4 shipped pilot Form/Grid bindings.

 | Entry | Public symbols fixed by M1 | Required framework behavior |
 |---|---|---|